benjystanton/benjystanton.github.io/src/about/2010-colophon.md

 ---
 layout: layouts/page
 title: Colophon (2010)
-excerpt: An old page that preceded my Style Guide
 ---

-<p class="lede">This is an archived colophon from 2010, it’s no longer accurate.</p>
+Warning, this is an old page, it’s no longer accurate.

 This theme is based on [Starkers 3.0](http://www.elliotjaystocks.com/blog/starkers-3/) (phwoar!) from Viewport Industries, with a bit of [Andy Clarke's](https://stuffandnonsense.co.uk) 320 and Up boilerplate sprinkled in for good measure.